discrete-notes/discrete-notes.github.io/_posts/2018-11-30-november-2018-notes.md

 ### Network formation games
 The first topic is about understanding the structure of real-world networks, by finding ways to build algorithmically networks that have similar properties.
-A well-known generation algorithms is the [Barabási–Albert model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) where nodes basically arrive one by one and choose who to be linked to based on the degree of the nodes that already arrived.
-There is a second type of network formation model that I didn't know,[^3][^4] which is to start with a set of fixed nodes and to make them play a game with the edges.
+A well-known generation algorithm is the [Barabási–Albert model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) where nodes basically arrive one by one and choose who to be linked to, based on the degree of the nodes that already arrived.
+There is a second type of network formation model that I didn't know,[^3]<sup>,</sup>[^4] which is to start with a fixed set of nodes, and to make them play a game to decide which edges are in the graph.
-For example maximize the payoff in a game where links cost something, but having short paths to every node is rewarded.
+For example, the nodes want to maximize their pay-offs in a game where every link cost something, but having short paths to every node is rewarded.
 These are called network formation games.

 ### Monetary transfer
-The second idea is monetary transfer.
-Suppose you have a Nash equilibrium that is very bad (for some definition of bad) because each player when maximizing its gain is hurting the other players a lot.
-Then you can introduce monetary transfer, that consists for two nodes to agree that if the first does this thing that decreases its pay-off but increases the pay-off of the second player, then the second player will give part of its pay-off to reimburse him, and both will be happier.
+The second idea is about introducing money in games.
+Suppose you have a Nash equilibrium that is very bad (for some definition of bad) because each player, when maximizing its gain, is hurting the other players a lot.
+Then you can introduce monetary transfer, that consists for two players A and B to agree that if the A does this thing that decreases its pay-off but increases the pay-off of B, then B will give part of its pay-off to reimburse A, and both will be happier.
 Natural idea to consider, but that I had never heard of.

 ### Using motifs to validate a model
-The third thing is a tiny thing: I knew that people studying social networks are obssesed with finding motifs (small graphs that appear more often than others), but I was not sure why.
-It could be just to have more knowledge about the relationships, but in Ariel Orda's talk, it was also a way to validate a model.
-Basically in real-world graphs this and that motifs are very common, we don't know why, and previous generative models did not have this property, but their model could capture this.
+I knew that people studying social networks are obsessed with finding motifs (small graphs that appear more often than others), but I was not sure why.
+It could be just to have more knowledge about the relationships, but in Orda's talk, it was also a way to validate a model.
+Basically: in real-world graphs this and that motifs are very common, we don't know why, and previous generative models did not have this property, but their model could capture this.
-To my knowledge, parameters such as the diameter, or the clustering coefficient are canonical ways to validate a model.
+As far as I know, parameters such as the diameter, or the clustering coefficient are more classic ways to validate such models.

-### About the price of anarchy, selfiness and collaboration
+### About the price of anarchy, selfishness and collaboration
-The [price of anarchy](https://en.wikipedia.org/wiki/Price_of_anarchy), is the ratio between the social cost when each players tries to optimize its own pay-off, and when all the players play the startegy that minimize this social cost.
+The [price of anarchy](https://en.wikipedia.org/wiki/Price_of_anarchy), is the ratio between the social cost when each players tries to optimize its own pay-off, and when all the players play the strategy that minimize the social cost.
 It is often said that this price is the price to pay when players are selfish.
 But it is not completely true, it is also the price of not collaborating.
 You can image scenarios in which players have the option of collaborating but each player will agree only if it ensures